Vincentcchu/hyde/index.md

 ## Introduction

 <p class="message">
-Welcome to my website, my name is Vincent.
-If you want to learn more about me, you are in the right place!
-I am an incoming business analyst at a fintech start-up called Accelex.
-Currently, I am in my final year of studies in my undergraduate degree at the University of Toronto, double majoring in statistics and economics.
-As you can tell with my program of choice, I am very interested in working with data.
-Recognizing the rapid expansion of the global datasphere, I have also picked up Machine Learning(ML).
-The aspect of ML that I find especially interesting is its ability to process text data, since that is something that traditional algorithms are not capable of.
-It is always intriguing to see what unexpected relationships can be explored with data.
-For this reason, I believe that this is what I want my career to be about, as there are so many interesting not yet discovered relationships that I can apply in business settings and hopefully create some impacts.
+Welcome to my website!
+My name is Vincent, and I'm delighted to have you here.
+If you're interested in learning more about me, you've come to the right place.
+I pursued my education in statistics and economics at the University of Toronto.
+Currently, I work as a data scientist at Accelex, a fintech start-up.
+At Accelex, we empower investors in the private market by automating their data extraction processes.
+Our advanced parser engine utilizes machine vision and natural language processing techniques, along with seamlessly integrated data pipelines, to streamline the flow of investment data.
+With my background as a former business analyst on the product team, I possess a cross-team perspective that provides me with valuable domain knowledge.
+This understanding, coupled with my expertise in data science, empowers me to develop tailored solutions that precisely meet our users' needs.
+Moreover, this domain knowledge equips me with the ability to anticipate and proactively address potential challenges during the development of our parser stack.